nommu-moose/byefrontend/README.md

 individually for specific elements needed within the traditional django templating HTML language, or a mix of the two to any degree.

-The package also includes some closely tied other functionality for the frontend (e.g. secret handling both for front and backend)
+The package also includes a small set of closely tied backend functionality for the frontend (e.g. secret handling both for front and backend)
+Note: secrets are not fully implemented.

 ## Roadmap